EKratochvil/Archive/README.md

 Archive
 This is the Readme File, please enter instructions.

-Describe how this function works Localv5
+Describe how this function works Online v6